Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/Cohesity_Restore_From_Last_Snapshot/readme.md

 * __Playbook Name:__ Enter the playbook name here.

 ## Post-Deployment instructions
+1. Make sure the user that runs the playbook has the role _Microsoft Sentinel Playbook Operator_ assigned.
+To assign the role,
+* Under the _Subscriptions_ tab from the _Home_ page, choose your subscription name.
+* Choose the _Access Control (IAM)_ option from the left pane.
+* Click on _Add > Add Role Assignment_ and add _Microsoft Sentinel Playbook_Operator_ to the user.

-1. Authorize all connections
+2. Authorize all connections
 * Go to _Logic Apps_ and choose your playbook
-* In the _Developmnet Tools_ sections select _API Connections_.
+* In the _Development Tools_ sections select _API Connections_.
 In the left pane you'll see the list of connections that you'll need to authorize
-  * Authorize the storage connection by selecting it and clicking on _General\Edit API Connection_
+  * Authorize the Azure blob storage connection by selecting it and clicking on _General\Edit API Connection_
     * Enter your connection name, storage account and access key.
 You can find them by selecting your storage account [here](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts) and then choosing _Security+networking\Access keys_).

+2. Grant KeyVault permissions to your playbook
+* Go to _[Key vaults](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.KeyVault%2Fvaults)_ and choose your keyvault, which starts from _cohesitypro_ and is followed by a sequence of letters and numbers, e.g. _cohesityprofnxj32cucakwk_.
+* On the right pane, select _Access Policies_ and click _+Create_.
+* Choose _Get_ permission in the _Secret Permissions_ section and press _Next_.
+* Enter your playbook name and press _Next_.
+* Press _Next_ and then _Create_ to finish granting permissions.

-2. (_Recommendation_) Limit access rights to this playbook to only Backup Admins because this playbook rolls back customer data that can result in a loss of important data if used without a good reason.
+3. (_Recommendation_) Limit access rights to this playbook to only Backup Admins because this playbook rolls back customer data that can result in a loss of important data if used without a good reason.
 * From the Microsoft Sentinel navigation menu, select _Settings_.
 * In the _Settings_ blade, select the _Settings_ tab and expand _Playbook Permissions_.
 * Select _Configure Permissions_ to open the _Manage Permissions_ panel.